Information Technology Architect

 Types of employers varied

-IT architects work for a wide range of organisations, including:
+IT architects work for medium to large organisations, including:

 Progression and specialisations